digital-earths-global-hackathon/scientific-scope/content/models/icon.md

 Triangular grid derived from the spherical icosahedron
 - R2B10 = 11-fold bisection of the edges of the spherical icosahedron
-- + rotation of the southern hemisphere by 36° around N-S axis to make the grid symmetric about the equator
+- rotation of the southern hemisphere by 36° around N-S axis to make the grid symmetric about the equator
-- + optimization of edge lengths for numerical operators
+- optimization of edge lengths for numerical operators
+- 83,886,080 cells
-- 83,886,080 cells, nominal resolution dx = ~2.5 km (see Table 1 in [Giorgetta et al., 2018][G2018]).
+- nominal resolution dx = ~2.5 km (see Table 1 in [Giorgetta et al., 2018][G2018]).

 #### Vertical grid